-- Step 3 Click the radio button next to the power supply with properties that you want to view. - Step 4 Click Properties.
+- Step 3 Click the radio button next to the power supply with properties you want to view. - Step 4 Click Properties.

 The Power Supply Properties window opens.
-Table 3-14 describes the fields in the Power Supplies Properties table.
+Table 3-12 describes the fields in the Power Supplies Properties table.

 Field Description PS ID Numeric identifier of the power supply.
 For more information about the power supplies in your device, see the hardware installation guide for your server switch. Туре Type of power (AC or DC).
 Current Status Displays up to indicate that your power supply functions and currently supplies power to your device.
 Displays down for faulty power supplies.
 Utilization Percentage of total power supply resources in use.
 Voltage Voltage of the power supply.
 Product Serial Num Product serial number of the power supply.
 PCA Serial Num PCA serial number of the power supply.
+PCA Assembly Num PCA assembly number of the power supply.
+FRU Num FRU number of the power supply.
+Product Version ID Version of the power supply.

-Table 3-14 Power Supply Property Window Field Descriptions
+Table 3-12 Power Supply Property Window Field Descriptions